- As low as $190/Night

 - Cottage

-***(In these precarious times, we suggest guests purchase travelers insurance.)(Note: The living room furnishings is antique and moderately comfortable.)
+***(In these precarious times, we suggest guests purchase travelers insurance.)(Note: The living room furnishings is antique and moderately cozy.)

 About the Area

 Located in Beaufort, this cottage is in the city center.
-Bay Street and Port Royal Farmers Market are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Henry C. Chambers Waterfront Park and Port Royal Skateboard Park.
+Spanish Moss Trail and Broome Lane Trailhead are worth checking out if an activity is on the agenda, while those in the mood for shopping can visit Bay Street and Port Royal Farmers Market.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions